 Since men are typically physically stronger, or in a stronger financial position, they are frequently the perpetrators of abuse.
 They use their ‘power’ to control, humiliate, and break the resistance of their partner.
 This is why men are often more dangerous and destructive.

 People quarrel.
 Although that is unfortunate, it does not necessarily include the desire to control another person.
-If the fighting–this may even include rare physical contact–is for any purpose other than trying to ‘impose control,’ in most cases it is not abuse.
+If the fighting, this may even include rare physical contact, for any purpose other than trying to ‘impose control,’ in most cases, is not abuse.

 Bitter and destructive fighting between two individuals living together does not automatically constitute abuse; often only a trained professional can make that assessment.